Meridional Overturning - Tracer Space

 domain_filepath = "https://noc-msm-o.s3-ext.jc.rl.ac.uk/npd-eorca1-jra55v1/domain"

-# Open eORCA1 model grid data:
+# Open eORCA1 NEMO model domain_cfg:

 ds_domain = xr.open_zarr(domain_filepath, consolidated=True, chunks={})

-Next, we need to import the conservative temperature and absolute salinity stored at T-points
+Next, we need to import the conservative temperature and absolute salinity stored at T-points in a single dataset.

 # Define directory path to model output files:

-output_dir = "https://noc-msm-o.s3-ext.jc.rl.ac.uk/npd-eorca1-jra55v1"
+output_dir = "https://noc-msm-o.s3-ext.jc.rl.ac.uk/npd-eorca1-jra55v1/T1y"

 # Calculate potential density anomaly referenced to the sea surface (kg/m3):